-With Lectora 12 we’ve given you the ability to add a number of styles and effects to your images, shapes and buttons.
-In Lectora 12 and 16, you can easily create professional-quality graphics without purchasing additional image editing software or hiring a graphic designer.
+With Lectora and Lectora Online, you can add a number of styles and effects to your images, shapes and buttons.
+Create professional-quality graphics without purchasing additional image editing software or hiring a graphic designer.

-The first thing you’ll notice when you add one of these objects is that the object adorner, or rectangle surrounding the object when you select it, has been updated.
-Lectora’s new object adorners allow you to rotate or flip images, shapes and buttons.
+When you add one of these objects, the object adorner – the rectangle surrounding the object when you select it – appears with the object.
+Object adorners allow you to rotate or flip images, shapes and buttons.
 You can also find shortcut buttons on the Position & Size ribbon.
+(This works the same in Lectora Online, except that the rotation angle is displayed in a small pop-up window.
+It is updated as you rotate the image.)

 Let’s take a look at the new effects available for the images in your title, and then we’ll look at the additional options you have with shapes and buttons.

-You can find Lectora 12’s new image effects and options on the Image Style ribbon.
+You can find the image effects and options on the Style ribbon for images:

 - Borders: It’s easy to add a border around any image.
 Just select the border weight, color and line style.